twaite11/kookpy-project/README.md

 matplotlib

+streamlit

+plotly

 You can install these using pip:

-`pip install requests pandas matplotlib`
+`pip install requests pandas matplotlib streamlit plotly`

 Usage
 ## 1. Collect Historical Data